fluves/pywaterinfo/_sources/cache.rst.txt

     vmm.get_timeseries_list(station_no="ME09_012")

-To see if the response is retrieved from cache or not, activate the loggin, see `page on logging <logging>`_.
+To see if the response is retrieved from cache or not, activate the logging, see `page on logging <logging>`_.

 .. warning::

     When downloading a lot of (small) data with many requests in a short amount of time the cache can grow quickly.
 This increases the computational time to check if a request already has been made and can be retrieved from the cache.
-Clearing the cache can overcome increasing initializaton time:
+Clearing the cache can overcome increasing initialization time:

     ::